particle-iot/docs/src/content/faq/particle-devices/finding-device-id.md

 particle identify
 ```

-This will output your device ID, system firmware version number, and, for the Electron, your ICCID.
+This will output your device ID, Device OS version number (previously
+called system firmware), and, for the Electron, your ICCID.
 Something like:

 ```
 Your device id is 1e0032123447343149111039